tisannai/segman/README.md

 Segman is a memory pooler for fixed size Slots.
-When Segman is created, the user specifies size of the used Slot and the number of Slots that exist initially.
+When Segman is created, the user specifies size of the used Slot and the number of Slots or the Block size that exist initially.
 Segman is able grow by itself when there are no free Slots available, but it can be configured to be limited as well.

 Segman consists of one or more Segments.
 Segment contains a header and a collection of Slots.
 The first Segment in Segman is called Host and the rest are called Tail Segments.
 The header in Host is somewhat bigger than the header of a Tail Segment.
 In fact Tail header is contained within Host header.

+For Host, the slot area is before the header.
+This allows the header to be disconnected from the slot area.
+When slot area is freed, the header gets freed automatically, if it was allocated with the slots.
+User is must keep track of how the header was allocated.

+For Tail, the header comes always first.
+This ensures that we know where header is located.

+If Block size is used, the number of slots is subject to conditions.
+For both Head and Tail, the Block size is respected.
+Header takes the size of slot size multiples.
+When using Block size, the user is able to control the alignment of the slots.

 Segman is created with: